Multiplicity Estimates: a Morse-theoretic approach: Multiplicity estimates

 \begin{Rem} In the case $\kappa=n$, the constants appearing in our result, as well as Nesterenko's, are explicit.
 In the case $\kappa<n$ the constants, for both proofs, depend on the algebraic complexity (for instance the degree) of the Zariski closure $Y$.
 This degree cannot in general be estimated in terms of $n,d,\delta$, as illustrated by the vector field $r x \partial_x+ s y\partial_y$ which admits a trajectory $\{x^s=y^r\}$ of degree depending on the coefficients $r,s$.

 However, using our method one can obtain estimates with explicit constants --- albeit involving terms of order up to $d^n$ --- even when $\kappa<n$.
-Indeed, nowhere in the derivaiton of~\eqref{eq:our-multpoint-est} did we use the assumption $\kappa=n$.
-On the other hand, Nesterenko's approach appears to depend in a more essential way on the assumption $\kappa=n$, and it is not clear that it can be used to produce explicit bounds, even ones allowing terms of order $d^n$, when $\kappa<n$. \end{Rem}
+Indeed, nowhere in the derivation of~\eqref{eq:our-multpoint-est} did we use the assumption $\kappa=n$.
+On the other hand, Nesterenko's approach appears to be dependent in a more essential way on the assumption $\kappa=n$, and it is not clear that it can be used to produce explicit bounds, even ones allowing terms of order $d^n$, when $\kappa<n$. \end{Rem}